 In a significant 2013 decision, FTC v Actavis, Inc, the Supreme Court held that even in cases where the underlying infringement claim was not a sham, reverse payment settlements are subject to antitrust scrutiny under a section 1 rule of reason standard.
 The Court explained that an 'unexplained large reverse payment itself would normally suggest that the patentee has serious doubts about the patent's survival', suggesting the objective of the settlement is to preserve and share monopoly profits by avoiding price competition.
 However, the court refused to find that reverse payment settlements were presumptively unlawful, which would effectively shift the burden to the settling parties to prove that the agreement was pro-competitive.
-The Court held that the anticompetitive effects of a settlement depended on a variety of factors, including the size of the payment relative to likely litigation costs and whether the payment provided compensation for other services, and that a plaintiff 'must prove its case as in other rule-of-reason cases'.
+The Court held that the anticompetitive effects of a settlement depended on a variety of factors including the size of the payment relative to likely litigation costs and whether the payment provided compensation for other services, and that a plaintiff 'must prove its case as in other rule-of-reason cases'.

 Since Actavis, most district courts have concluded that a non-cash transfer of value from the branded pharmaceutical to the potential generic can constitute a reverse payment.
 The Third Circuit has held that the branded pharmaceutical firm's agreement to refrain from introducing an authorised generic during the first-filer's 180-day exclusivity period can constitute a reverse payment and support an antitrust claim.

-Additionally, in 2016, the First Circuit followed the Third Circuit in holding that these no authorised generic agreements may violate the antitrust laws, holding that to limit the holding of Actavis to only cash payments would be substance over form.
+Additionally, in 2016, the First Circuit followed the Third Circuit in holding that these no authorised generic agreements may violate the antitrust laws, holding that to limit the holding of Actavis to only cash payments would put form over substance.

 There are still numerous reverse payment lawsuits that continue to be litigated.
-See, eg, In re Zetia Ezetimibe Antitrust Litig, CIVIL ACTION NO. 2:18-md-2836, 2019 U.S. Dist.
-LEXIS 59469, 2019 WL 1397228 (E.D.
-Va.
-Feb.
-6, 2019).
-But now, plaintiffs who previously entered into arbitration agreements with pharmaceutical manufacturers may have a harder time bringing lawsuits - in 2019, the Third Circuit found that a lawsuit alleging that a pharmaceutical manufacturer engaged in anticompetitive behaviour to protect its monopoly over a drug called Remicade was subject to an arbitration clause, even though that arbitration clause was part of a distribution agreement and not directly related to antitrust.
-In re: Remicade (Direct Purchaser) Antitrust Litig, 938 F.3d 515, 524-56 (3d Cir.
-2019).
+See, eg, In re Glumetza Antitrust Litig., Case No. C 20-01198 WHA, 2020 U.S. Dist.
+LEXIS 39649, 2020 WL 1066934 (Northern District of California 5 Mar.
+2020) (partially granting and partially denying the motion to dismiss in reverse payment putative class action); In re Zetia (Ezetimibe) Antitrust Litig., MDL No. 2:18-md-2836, 2020 U.S. Dist.
+LEXIS 152380, 2020 WL 4917625 (Eastern District of Virginia 21 Aug.
+2020) (partially granting class certification in reverse payment case).
+Government agencies also continue to actively litigate such cases.
+See, eg, Fed.
+Trade Comm'n v.
+AbbVie Inc, 976 F.3d 327 (Third Circuit 2020) (reversing the lower court's grant of motion to dismiss but also finding that disgorgement is not a remedy the FTC can seek under section 13(b) of the FTC Act); see also Ass'n for Accessible Med. v Becerra, 822 Fed.
+Appx.
+532 (2020) (affirming lower court's refusal to grant a preliminary injunction blocking California law that purportedly prohibits reverse payment settlement agreements).
+However, private plaintiffs who previously entered into arbitration agreements with pharmaceutical manufacturers may have a harder time bringing lawsuits.
+In 2019, the Third Circuit found that a lawsuit alleging that a pharmaceutical manufacturer engaged in anticompetitive behaviour to protect its monopoly over a drug called Remicade was subject to an arbitration clause, even though that arbitration clause was part of a distribution agreement and not directly related to antitrust.
+In re Remicade (Direct Purchaser) Antitrust Litig, 938 F.3d 515, 524-56 (Third Circuit 2019); but see In re Rotavirus Vaccines Antitrust Litig, Civil Action No. 18-CV-1734, 2020 U.S. Dist.
+LEXIS 217565, 2020 WL 6828123 (Eastern District of Pennsylvania Nov.
+20, 2020) (finding that physician buying groups did not have authority to bind their members to arbitration provisions).